Hilltops Council area

 - A smaller percentage of local workers qualified in the field of Information Technology (0.6% compared to 3.0%)

-The largest changes in fields of qualifications of the workforce in the Hilltops Council area between 2011 and 2016 were:
+The largest changes in fields of qualifications of the total workforce in Hilltops Council area between 2011 and 2016 were: